the-best-roadtrip-view

 wild-atlantic-way

-Wild Atlantic Way, Ireland
+Wild Atlantic Way – Ireland

 Length: 1,600 miles

-As the world’s longest defined coastal touring route, it’s difficult to imagine a more epic road trip than the Wild Atlantic Way.
 Spanning 1,600 miles along Ireland’s west coast, this route offers drivers the opportunity of a lifetime.
 From the secluded landscapes of County Mayo to the popular yet pretty County Kerry, the Wild Atlantic Way allows visitors to sample the best of Ireland’s scenery on one connected route.

-If you’re heading south, your journey begins in the Inishowen Peninsula.
-As Ireland’s largest peninsula, it is flanked by glorious beaches and craggy clifftops.
-The Gap of Mamore road on this stretch ascends to 800 feet, giving you a spectacular view over the coast.
+As Ireland’s largest peninsula, it’s flanked by glorious beaches and craggy clifftops.
+The Gap of Mamore road on this stretch ascends to 800ft, giving you a spectacular view over the coast.

 County Mayo, although not as well-known as the likes of County Kerry or Donegal, is one of the most remote stretches of the Wild Atlantic Way.
 Impressive sea stacks, sweeping beaches and country lanes make this one of the most enchanting counties in Ireland.
-Branch out to the Mullet Peninsula to find some of the best beaches.
-From Mayo, the road stretches down to Achill Island, Ireland’s largest island.

 Historically, Achill Island was famous for its population of basking sharks.
 Today, its frontier feel draws visitors who wish to rest on the sand or admire the highest sea cliffs in the country.

 The Wild Atlantic Way continues south, passing Croagh Patrick, Ireland’s sacred mountain, the valleys of Doo Lough and Delphi and Killary harbour.
-Before long you’ll find yourself approaching Connemara National Park and Ireland’s Sky Road, with panoramic views over the Atlantic.
-Narrower roads wander down the coast before reaching Galway, a vibrant harbour city.
+Before long, you’ll find yourself approaching Connemara National Park and Ireland’s Sky Road, with panoramic views over the Atlantic.

-Continue on the road past the famous Cliffs of Moher, past Kilkee and on to Tralee, before you reach the Dingle Peninsula.
+Continue past the famous Cliffs of Moher, past Kilkee and onto Tralee, before you reach the Dingle Peninsula.
 With seemingly endless sandy beaches, colourful cottages and ancient Irish pubs, Dingle encompasses much of Irish culture in what is one of the busiest areas in the country.
-But you can escape any crowds on Slea Head Drive, or take a boat over to the secluded Blasket Islands.

 glasgow-to-fort-william

-Whether you’re embarking on the trip in your new lease in winter, spring, autumn or summer, Glencoe always looks magical.
-In full bloom, the landscape resembles a scene from Lord Of The Rings, while in the winter, shrouded in mist or snow, Glencoe is transformed into a winter wonderland.
+In full bloom, the landscape resembles a scene from Lord of the Rings, while in the winter, shrouded in mist and snow, Glencoe is transformed into a magical wonderland.

-Don’t miss the views across Loch Lomond, the photo opportunity as you drive into Glencoe, lunch at the Kings House Hotel, the Three Sisters of Glencoe and a dram at the Clachaig Inn.
+Don’t miss: The views across Loch Lomond, the photo opportunity as you drive into Glencoe, lunch at the Kings House Hotel, the Three Sisters of Glencoe and a dram at the Clachaig Inn.

 cheddar-gorge